aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 > It is assumed we have PHP and Composer installed globally and the composer executable renamed from `composer.phar` to `composer` and moved a location that is in the system path.

-Phpstorm auto detects your local composer installation, however you can manually set it:
+PhpStorm auto detects your local composer installation, however you can manually set it:

 from the application menu select `tools > composer > init composer`